 Neonatal Abstinence Syndrome

-Neonatal abstinence syndrome (NAS) develops when a baby is no longer exposed to a drug his mother used during pregnancy.
+NAS develops when a baby is no longer exposed to a drug his or her mother used during pregnancy.
 Examples include heroin, codeine, and oxycodone.
-The baby is affected by the drug while he is in the womb and becomes dependent on it.
-When he is born, he is still dependent on the drug.
-He may also become dependent on medicines he is given for sedation or pain after he is born.
+The baby is affected by the drug while in the womb and becomes dependent on it.
+When the baby is born, he or she is still dependent on the drug.
+He or she may also become dependent on medicines given for sedation or pain after he or she is born.
 The sudden lack of the drug causes withdrawal symptoms.

 What are the signs and symptoms of NAS?